Lego teams up with Sesame Street to help refugee kids play

+(This December 5 story corrects to show offer includes play-based teaching in paragraph 1 and to read Sesame Workshop in paragraph 5.)

-COPENHAGEN (Reuters) - A charitable foundation set up by toymaker Lego has granted $100 million to the not-for-profit group behind hit TV show “Sesame Street” to help provide educational toys to children affected by the Rohingya and Syrian refugee crises.
+COPENHAGEN (Reuters) - A charitable foundation set up by toymaker Lego has granted $100 million to the not-for-profit group behind hit TV show “Sesame Street” to help provide play-based teaching and educational toys for children affected by the Rohingya and Syrian refugee crises.

-The children will receive storybooks, games, videos and puzzles featuring Sesame Street’s popular puppets, the Lego Foundation said on Wednesday.
+The children will receive early education and storybooks, games, videos and puzzles featuring Sesame Street’s popular puppets, the Lego Foundation said on Wednesday.

 “By providing play-based learning to children in crisis, we can help mitigate the detrimental, long term effects of displacement and trauma,” Foundation CEO John Goodwin said.